systragroup/quetzal-network-editor-doc/docs/microservice/02_gtfs_importer.md

 ## Convert

-Once all the GTFS have been uploaded, and the date and time set for each of them you can clink on **convert** in order to convert the GTFS to Quetzal's own public transport format.
+Once all the GTFS have been uploaded, and the date and time set for each of them you can click on **convert** in order to convert the GTFS to Quetzal's own public transport format.

 ![Alt text](/microservice/convert_gtfs_zip.png)